ManGO for active research data¶

 print("Cannot proceed: check that both local_path and iRODS environment file exist.")

-Downloading files from iRODS (Python)¶
+Downloading files from iRODS¶

 It will: